 Dr. Modesta Pousada is lecturer at the Psychology and Education Department in the Universitat Obert de Catalunya (UOC) since 2001.
 Her teaching is focused on Psychological Processes and on Health Psychology, both in graduate and post-graduate programs.
 Before she joined to the UOC, she worked as researcher and lecturer at the Department of Experimental Psychology in the Barcelona University (1991-2001).
 There, she was member of the research groups in History of Psychology and in Human Memory, and in 1996 she obtained her PhD in Psychology.
 Her interest in high education teaching innovation brought her to some postdoctoral courses in on-line education and didactic design and, in the end, gave her the opportunity to join to the UOC.
 Currently, she is also member of PSiNET Research Group, aimed to the study of psychological aspects linked to the use of ICT in relation to people’s health and quality of life.
 She has been awarded by Catalan Quality Agencies for her research and teaching merits, she has participated in research and teaching innovation projects and published books, chapters and papers in topics such as: human memory, on line psychological interventions, quality of life assessment or cognitive decline.

-Dr. Nicola Capuano is a Computer Scientist with a main research interest in Artificial Intelligence and, among its applications, Intelligent Tutoring Systems and Knowledge Representation.
-He is author of several scientific papers on these topics.
-He is also a scientific referee and member of editorial boards for International journals and conferences.
-He works as Scientific Officer at the Department of Information Engineering, Electronic Engineering and Applied Mathematics (DIEM) of the University of Salerno, He is a project manager and scientific consultant for research and development projects.
-He was a research assistant at the University of Salerno where he collaborated with several research organizations like the Research Centre in Pure and Applied Mathematics (CRMPA) and the Research Centre on Software Technology (RCOST).
+Dr. Nicola Capuano is a computer scientist with a primary research interest in Artificial Intelligence in Education, Fuzzy Systems, Knowledge Representation and Deep Learning.
+He is the author of several publications in scientific journals, conference proceedings and books on these topics.
+He is scientific referee and member of editorial boards for international journals and conferences.
+He works as an Assistant Professor at the School of Engineering of the University of Basilicata.
+He was Research Assistant and Scientific Officer at the Department of Information Engineering, Electrical Engineering and Applied Mathematics (DIEM) of the University of Salerno.
+He also worked as Project Manager and Scientific Consultant for research organisations like the Research Centre in Pure and Applied Mathematics (CRMPA) as well as for private companies like MOMA SpA.